kat-ko/Final-Project-ANLP/BERT_for_Summarisation/Readme.md

 ## CNNDM
 1. Extracting the cnndm-Data
+* Change the BASE_DIR to the correct path on your computer
-2. Running the Data preparation script
+3. Running the Data preparation script
-3.
+4.